AmitThakkar/emit-vs-broadcast/README.md

 > You might be thinking that isolated scope directives get inherited by $rootScope only so if we broadcast a message with any other scope(which is not $rootScope and not that isolated scope) then those listeners will not called which are registered with isolated scope.
 Then you are wrong!
 You are missing a key point of this blog:

-**When we broadcast a message then all the listeners/subscribers will be called which are registered on that scope which is applied on child element/node in DOM and on that scope which is used to broadcast the message.**
+**When we broadcast a message then all the listeners/subscribers will be called which are registered on those scopes which are visible on child element/node in DOM and on that scope which is used to broadcast the message.**

 So if isolated scope directive is marked on child element/node of that **scope** then **listeners** of **isolated scope** will be called.